matt1883/AzureDataLake-1/docs/ADLS_JavaSDK_Update/GettingStarted.md

 The Data Lake Store SDK provides convenient methods that let you obtain the security tokens needed to talk to the Data Lake Store account.
 However, the SDK does not mandate that only these methods be used.
 You can use any other means of obtaining token as well, like using the [Azure Active Directory SDK](https://github.com/AzureAD/azure-activedirectory-library-for-java), or your own custom code.

 To use the Data Lake Store SDK to obtain token for the Active Directory Web application you created earlier, use the static methods in `AzureADAuthenticator` class.
-Replace **FILL-IN-HERE** with the actual values for the Azure Active Directory Web application.
+Replace **FILL-IN-HERE** with the actual values for the Azure AD Web application.

     private static String clientId = "FILL-IN-HERE";
     private static String authTokenEndpoint = "FILL-IN-HERE";
     private static String clientKey = "FILL-IN-HERE";

     AzureADToken token = AzureADAuthenticator.getTokenUsingClientCreds(authTokenEndpoint, clientId, clientKey);

 #### Step 2: Create an Azure Data Lake Store client (ADLStoreClient) object

 Creating an [ADLStoreClient](https://github.com/AzureAD/azure-activedirectory-library-for-java) object requires you to specify the Data Lake Store account name and the Azure Active Directory token you generated in the last step.
 Note that the Data Lake Store account name needs to be a fully qualified domain name.
 For example, replace **FILL-IN-HERE** with something like **mydatalakestore.azuredatalakestore.net**.

     private static String accountFQDN = "FILL-IN-HERE";  // full account FQDN, not just the account name ADLStoreClient client = ADLStoreClient.createClient(accountFQDN, token);

 ### Step 3: Use the ADLStoreClient to perform file and directory operations